The staff at Surgisite Boston will call you 1 week prior to your surgery with your arrival time and instructions for day of surgery.

 - Wear a loose, short-sleeved shirt or blouse to surgery.

-- You may eat before your surgery unless you are having plastic surgery – then nothing for 6 hours before surgery.
+- You may eat before your surgery unless you are having plastic surgery or retina surgery – then nothing to eat or drink for 6 hours before surgery.

 - Please call your surgeons office if you have any medical questions about your condition prior to surgery.